CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=MS, answer=[3,4]

-What are the placeholder types that can be used to prepare and execute an SQL statement?
+What are the types of placeholders that can be used to prepare and execute an SQL statement?

-- `DSN parameters`
+- DSN parameters

-- `Array variables`
+- Array variables

-- `Named placeholders`
+- Named placeholders

-- `Positional placeholders`
+- Positional placeholders

-- `Predefined placeholders`
+- Predefined placeholders

-/// type=SS, answer=[5]
+/// type=MS, answer=[1,3,5]

-Which statement correctly describes a `Prepared Statement`?
+Which statements correctly describe a prepared statement?

-- It copies data from a file into the table.
+- It helps against SQL injection attacks.

 - It prepares an SQL statement for execution.

+- It executes the same SQL statement repeatedly.

 - It sends queries and uploads data to databases.

-- It allows access from PHP to PostgreSQL databases.
+- It contains placeholders instead of actual parameter values

+/// type=SS, answer=[5]

+Which statement correctly describes SQL injection?

+- It is a method fetches large result sets.

+- It is a method that prepares an SQL statement.

-- It executes the same statement with high efficiency repeatedly.
+- It is a method that executes a prepared statement.

+- It is an SQL template that contains placeholders.

+- It is a code injection technique that alters SQL commands and exposes hidden data.

 +++